There are moments in life that split you in two, the person you were before, and the person you’re forced to become after.

 Jennie wasn’t just someone I loved.

-Jennie was the person I built a life with.
+Jennie was the person I built a life.

 The person I woke up next to everyday for over 11 years.